ratanahaerlavynah/dreamy/_poems/81-the-iridescence-of-her-innocence.md

 ---

 <pre>
 She did not arrive.
-She shimmered ~ like a memory the light forgot to let go.
+She shimmered. like a memory the light forgot to let go.

 Not young, but untouched.